bmazx/doublePendulum/README.md

 On Windows use ```cmake --build .```

 # Edit with ImGui
-The mass, length, angles, and gravity can be changed using Imgui

-Press F1 while the program is running to open the settings window.
+Press the (`) key to open the settings window.
-You can then pause and configure the mass or lengths of the pendulums.
+You can pause and change the masses and lengths of each of the pendulums.

 ![screenshot_dp](.github/dpImgui.png)